turnrye/cs6460-turnrye/project-proposal.md

 Independent variables for this research will include:

-- Prior knowledge and experience (both in the framework and outside of the framework)
+- Prior knowledge and experience (both in the framework and in computer science generally)
 - Learning style preference
 - Access to learning tools

-The dependent variables directly map to the research questions proposed.
+The dependent variables directly map to the research questions proposed; the independent variables will be recorded and included in the analysis.

-### Validity TODO

-### Connection to the RQs TODO

-## Data

-- A description of the data that will be needed, plus alternative plans
+In order to control for internal validity, the population surveyed will be limited to members of the React Native community.
+This is picked simply as a matter of convenience for the author, however it ensures that all subjects are learning the same framework.
+Additionally, subjects will be asked to limit their recollection to only recent times (some number of months) so as to avoid bad reporting; this problem is anticipated based on findings from @murphy2011peer.

+In order to control for external validity, it's important to determine what rapidly-changing means and show where this research may be applied.
+The author does not intend for this research to be inferred as applicable to mature frameworks, or even outside of software frameworks.
+Additionally, work must be done to establish the characteristics of the React Native framework and its community.

+The data needed is responses to the surveys.
+Should they not be available, either the scope of the study will be reduced, or the surveys will be re-distributed with incentives and more prominent sponsors (community leaders, educators, etc).

 # Key Deliverables

-## Status Reports

-- 5 weekly status reports, detailing from last week the progress, challenges, and any revisions to the plan

-## Intermediate Milestones

-- 2 such as video presentations or prototypes to solicit feedback from classmates and mentor Need description here of what this is and why it's a good milestone

-## Final paper and presentation

-Reporting on the project

-## The final project itself

-- Data and research methods for the research track
+There will be five weeks of status reports provided; each will present the process made, and challenges encountered, and an updated project plan.
+This will show quickly and clearly if the project is on schedule, as well as help determine if the project proposal is still being adhered to.

+There will be two intermediate milestones, both largely focusing on the surveys.
+In the first milestone, both surveys will be presented.
+This will allow for any last-minute modifications.
+In the second milestone, the results and analysis from one of the surveys will be presented.

+The final project will be a public repository with the structured results from the surveys.
+It will be posted to Github in an easily consumed, OSS format, such as markdown documentation and csv results.

+The final paper will present the findings with a format largely following this document's.
+The presentation will be a recorded screen session from the author's workplace at one of their biweekly research and training sessions.

 # Coded Work Breakdown Structure